mbourgey/CBW_HTseq_module3/README.md

 This makes it easier for down stream tools.

-## FixMates
+## FixMates (optional)
-This step shouldn't be necessary...but it is.
+This step shouldn't be necessary...but it is some time.

 This goes through the BAM file and find entries which don't have their mate information written properly.